 By the time we reached 1817, fashion had changed completely from those raunchy earlier Georgians to the more demure look of the those ladies of the Regency Era and more pastel shades, as we can see in Ackermann’s Repository which provided guidance as to what the well-dressed woman should be wearing in the Summer of 1817.

-We simply had to finish this post with a pair of chopines from the late seventeenth- to early eighteenth-century – we know they’re not quite orange – more of a salmon pink, but they were far too impressive to not include.
-Walking in those must have been a nightmare, especially with their long gowns, but we would love to give it a go.
+I simply had to finish this post with a pair of chopines from the late seventeenth- to early eighteenth-century – I know they’re not quite orange – more of a salmon pink, but they were far too impressive to not include.
+Walking in those must have been a nightmare, especially with their long gowns, but I would love to give it a go.

 Angelica Kauffmann (1741-1807), RA, by Daniel Gardener (1750-1805), Government Art Collection